MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-capacity-planning.md

 ### ATA Center Sizing
 The ATA Center requires a recommended minimum of 30 days of data for user behavioral analytics.
 The required disk space for the ATA database on a per domain controller basis is defined below.
 If you have multiple domain controllers, sum up the required disk space per domain controller to calculate the full amount of space required for the ATA database.
-> [!NOTE]
-> When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.

 |Packets per second&#42;|CPU (cores&#42;&#42;)|Memory (GB)|Database storage per day (GB)|Database storage per month (GB)|IOPS&#42;&#42;&#42;|
 |---------------------------|-------------------------|-------------------|---------------------------------|-----------------------------------|-----------------------------------|